crewjam/blog/content/post/etcd-aws.md

 1. Use cloudformation to establish a three node autoscaling group of etcd instances.
 2. In case of the failure of a single node, we want the cluster to remain available and the replacement node to integrate into the cluster.
 3. **Cycling**.
 If each node in the cluster is replaced by a new node, one at a time, the cluster should remain available.
-4. We want to configure cloudformation such that updates to the launch configuration effect the rolling update described in #3.
+4. We want to configure cloudformation such that updates to the launch configuration affect the rolling update described in #3.
 5. In the event of failure of all nodes simultaneously, the cluster recovers, albiet with interruption in service.
 The state is restored from a previous backup.

 ## Cloudformation